 If in this incident the worker was not issued with the required safety equipment, the company responsible for hiring the worker may be found at fault.
 If the injuries are on examination considered to be serious, requiring treatment or hospitalization, the victim may be entitled to file a personal injury claim.

 Workers’ compensation may also be an entitlement, but on many construction sites there are often a number of contractors and subcontractors involved on many different jobs.
 Often finding out who is responsible for paying compensation is extremely difficult.
 There is still the opportunity for workers in this situation to contact a personal injury lawyer to assess their eligibility to file a personal injury claim against the person who was found to be responsible for the accident.

-Compensation from a successful claim may include medical costs, loss of earnings, an amount for pain and suffering and, if the accident was due to gross negligence, punitive damages may in some circumstances be granted.
+According to our Floral Park NYC construction accident lawyer, injured workers and their families can rely on workers’ compensation for recovery.
+However, when a worker suffers devastating injuries, workers’ comp cannot simply cover everything.
+In such cases, personal injury lawsuits and wrongful death lawsuits are available to victims and their families to receive economic and non-economic damages.
+Compensation from a successful claim may include medical costs, loss of earnings, an amount for pain and suffering and, if the accident was due to gross negligence, punitive damages may in some circumstances be granted in the court.

 If you or a member of your family has been injured in any type of accident in the New York area and it was not your fault, you should contact Richard S. Jaffe Esq., an experienced New York personal injury attorney who offers free consultations.
 He can assess your eligibility to file a personal injury claim.

 You can contact him for a free consultation at the Law Offices of Cohen & Jaffe LLP, 2001 Marcus Avenue, Suite W295, Lake Success, NY 11042.
 Phone: 516-358-6900 or toll free: 800-483-6149.